cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **RAI: A Responsible AI Framework**
 =========================

+As the use of AI in various segments of the industry rapidly grows, responsible AI is garnering increased attention from both the AI research community and the industry.
+In fact, many AI pioneers and well-known advocates have emphasized the need for establishing a reliable, fair, transparent, and robust set of standards and practices for AI development.
+Responsible AI (RAI) has been designed to simplify the evaluation of AI models for developers and data scientists from various perspectives of responsible AI development.
+RAI offers a unified framework for evaluating AI models not only based on performance but also considering bias and fairness, robustness, and trustworthiness of AI models.
+To do this, it gathers various types of metrics from multiple open-source libraries in an easy-to-use and interactive manner.
+Below, we outline some of the metric categories related to responsible AI development.

 **Basic Robustness**

 - Model robustness refers to the degree that a model's performance changes when using new data versus training data.